rahulmg23/SalesReport/README.md

 To grow steadily, we must combine what works well with guarding against potential problems

 1. Boost income by selling more extras!
 We’ll try out different deals like package offers, follow-up emails after a purchase, also ads aimed at current bicycle buyers with the goal of accessories making up overall revenue by next year.
-2. To avoid running out of our best-selling bikes from September through December, we’ll keep extra stock on hand - a safety net just for those five popular models.
+2. To avoid running out of our best-selling bikes from September through December, we’ll keep extra stock on hand ,a safety net just for those five popular models.
 3. Boost profits by rewarding our best customers!
-We’ll establish a special group - the fifty who spend the most - giving them first-class support alongside tailored advice when they consider upgrades.
+We’ll establish a special group - the fifty who spend the most ,giving them first-class support alongside tailored advice when they consider upgrades.
 It's about getting more from those already appreciating what we offer.

 ### **Marketing Performance Review & Strategic Re-Focus**